erodrigufer/gitAutomator/README.md

 ```
 usage: gitAutomator [-h] [-ms] [file ...]

-h: Display usage/ man page
+-h Display usage/ man page

-m: Perform multiple commits with one single call of this script
+-m Perform multiple commits with one single call of this script
-s: Print git status at the start of the script
+-s Print git status at the start of the script

 ```
 ## Releases